18F/cfpb-eprocurement/README.md

 # CFPB eProcurement

 Prototypes to help CFPB procure things more easily!
+This site is published automatically by [18F Pages].

 ## Dependencies

-- [Jekyll]: static site generator, deployed automatically with [Federalist].
+- [Jekyll]: the static site generator
 - [Grunt](http://gruntjs.com): task runner for pulling in assets, linting and concatenating code, etc.
 - [Less](http://lesscss.org): CSS pre-processor.